 fraud (noun): wrongful or criminal deception intended to result in financial or personal gain.
 Synonyms: fraudulence, cheating, swindling, embezzlement, deceit, deception, double-dealing

-When fraud, it is usually the result of a close and trusting relationship between the person signing the fraudulent will and the person who is defrauding them.
+Fraud is usually the result of a close and trusting relationship gone wrong, between the person signing the fraudulent will and the person who is defrauding them.

 There can be two kinds of fraud when it comes to a New York will: fraud in factum and fraud in the inducement.